It started here.

 The Malcolm X Festival in Atlanta is an annual celebration of Malcolm X’s message of human rights and self-detemination.
 It is the 23rd year that the Atlanta Chapter of Community Aid and Development Corporation (CAD) and the Malcolm X Grassroots Movement has honored the birthday of El-Hajj Malik El-Shabazz, who was born May 19, 1925.

 Recreation, fellowship, networking, celebration of culture and cooperative economics: all are the reasons behind the event.
 However, the most important purpose was for people to come together and reflect on Malcolm’s message of black unity and community service.

 Hundreds gathered together as they have for the past 23 years because the people wanted it and the community craved it.
 “This is kind of like a the unofficial family reunion.” said Mshairi A Uwezo Siyanda of the Malcolm X Grassroots Movement.
 “Its so big to so many people.”

-More contributors, more visions, more voices… Pangea’s Garden is growing.
-As a result, this labor of love requires a great deal of time and expense.
-We are actively striving to be your Afrosensual nexus of ideas, images, commentary, participation and events that inspire, provoke, entertain and actively engage you.
-So consider signing up for a premium membership.
+When it comes to art, food, fashion, health, fitness music, culture and society Pangea’s Garden continues to bring you the culture that cultivates.
+We actively strive to be your Afrosensual nexus of ideas, images, commentary, participation and events that inspire, provoke, entertain and actively engage you.
+If you love what you see here and desire to see more, please consider signing up for a premium membership.
 It grants you access to ALL of the Garden’s content and you will be one of the Cultivators of the vision that we’ve ALL planted & grown in Pangea.